mui/material-ui/docs/data/joy/components/link/link.md

 {{"demo": "LinkDisabled.js"}}

+### Overlay prop

+Use the `overlay` prop to make an entire component clickable as a link.
+The demo below shows how to use that with the Card component, ensuring proper accessibility.

+{{"demo": "LinkCard.js"}}

 ### As a button

 To use the Link component as a button, assign the `button` value to the `component` prop.